mockgee/mockgee.com/content/guide/get-started.md

 ## Step 1: Create a new account

-1. Go to http://locahost:8080 and click on create account.
-    Enter your name, username, email address, and a password.
+1. Go to http://locahost:8080 and click on create an account.
+Enter your name, username, email address, and password.
 Be sure to read and accept the terms of service.

 2. Click Sign up.